HasanMajdi/Unit3-HasanMajdi/README.md

 ## Equipment/Users Dialog

 Equipment Dialog is where the user would be able to find all information about the items, where are they, Are stored or not, if not then, to Whom it is lent to, and emails section is provided.
-***(Since the way the two dialogs are created, i have put both Equipment and Users in the same section to avoid showing the same part of the code i showed growth in previously.)***
+***(Since the way the two dialogs are created, i have put both Equipment and Users in the same section to avoid showing the same part of the code i showed growth in previously.
+(Avoid DRY) )***
 The first action to happen in order to show the Dialog is Importing the Class from the file.

 ```.py